airtai/faststream/.faststream_gen/getting-started/config/index.md

     ...
 ```

-### Run the application
+### Running the Application

-Now you can run the application passing the configuration parameters as environment variables, for example you could set an `URL`:
+You can run the application while passing the configuration parameters as environment variables.
+For example, you could set an `URL`:

 ```console
 URL="amqp://guest:guest@localhost:5672" faststream run serve:app
 ```

 !!! tip
-    To set multiple env vars for a single command just separate them with a space, and put them all before the command.
+    To set multiple environment variables for a single command, separate them with spaces and put them all before the command.

-## Reading a `.env` file
+## Reading a `.env` File

-If you have many settings that possibly change a lot, maybe in different environments, it might be useful to put them in a file and then read them from it as if they were environment variables.
+If you have many settings that may change frequently, especially in different environments, it might be useful to store them in a file and then read them as if they were environment variables.

-This practice is common enough that it has a name, these environment variables are commonly placed in a file `.env`, and the file is called a "dotenv".
+This practice is common enough that it has a name; these environment variables are typically placed in a file named `.env`, commonly referred to as a "dotenv" file.

 !!! tip
-    A file starting with a dot (`.`) is a hidden file in Unix-like systems, like Linux and macOS.
+    In Unix-like systems like Linux and macOS, a file starting with a dot (`.`) is considered a hidden file.

     But a dotenv file doesn't really have to have that exact filename.

-Pydantic has support for reading from these types of files using an external library.
-You can read more at [Pydantic Settings: Dotenv (.env) support](https://docs.pydantic.dev/latest/usage/pydantic_settings/#dotenv-env-support){.external-link target="_blank"}.
+Pydantic supports reading from these types of files using an external library.
+You can learn more at [Pydantic Settings: Dotenv (.env) support](https://docs.pydantic.dev/latest/usage/pydantic_settings/#dotenv-env-support){.external-link target="_blank"}.

 !!! tip
-    For this to work, you need to `pip install python-dotenv`.
+    To use this feature, you need to install the `python-dotenv` library.

-### The `.env` file
+### The `.env` File

-You could have a `.env` file with:
+You can create a `.env` file with contents like this:

 ```bash
 URL="amqp://guest:guest@localhost:5672"
 QUEUE="test-queue"
 ```

-### Read settings from `.env`
+### Reading Settings from `.env`

-And then update your `config.py` with:
+Then update your `config.py` as follows:

 ```python linenums='1' hl_lines="1 11"
 import os